catenax-ng/product-onboarding/README.md

 This repository contains all necessary parts to onboard a Catena-X product to consortia environments.

-## Kubernetes / Argo Cd related Parts
+## Kubernetes / Argo Cd related parts

 The [cluster](cluster) folder contains all available clusters, in the `cluster/<CLUSTERNAME>/kustomization.yaml` we describe on which cluster the products with the declared permissions are deployed.

 For each product based on their permissions on the clusters we declare the following default Kubernetes cluster resources.

-> Example:
-> `../../argocd/product-example/read-write`
-> has read-write permission on the cluster devsecops-testing
-> and it is declared on the cluster
-> `cluster/devsecops-testing/kustomization.yaml`

 More Information can be found under `argocd` Folder: [README.md](argocd/README.md)